mdamian322/calculator/README.md

 ```
 git clone https://github.com/mdamian322/calculator.git
 ```
+3. Do `cd calculator` to get into the project folder
-3. Run `yarn install` to install all the dependencies needed for this project like Cypress, etc.
+4. Run `yarn install` to install all the dependencies needed for this project like Cypress, etc.

 ## Scripts for developing